MicrosoftDocs/Devices-docs/surface-hub/surface-hub-pack-components.md

 - Surface Hub 3
 ---

-# How to pack and ship Surface Hub 50" models
+# How to pack and ship 50" models of Surface Hub 2S or Surface Hub 3 models

 This article explains how to pack Surface Hub 2S or Surface Hub 3 for shipment or service.